History of Manchuria: Mongols and the Yuan dynasty

 In 1211, after the conquest of Western Xia, Genghis Khan mobilized an army to conquer the Jin dynasty.
 His general Jebe and brother Qasar were ordered to reduce the Jurchen cities in Manchuria.
 They successfully destroyed the Jin forts there.
 The Khitans under Yelü Liuge declared their allegiance to Genghis Khan and established the nominally autonomous Eastern Liao dynasty in Manchuria in 1213.
 However, the Jin forces dispatched a punitive expedition against them.
 Jebe went there again and the Mongols pushed out the Jins.

 The Jin general, Puxian Wannu, rebelled against the Jin dynasty and founded the kingdom of Eastern Xia in Dongjing (Liaoyang) in 1215.
 He assumed the title Tianwang (天王; lit.
 Heavenly King) and the era name Tiantai (天泰).
 Puxian Wannu allied with the Mongols in order to secure his position.
 However, he revolted in 1222 after that and fled to an island while the Mongol army invaded Liaoxi, Liaodong, and Khorazm.
 As a result of an internal strife among the Khitans, they failed to accept Yelü Liuge's rule and revolted against the Mongol Empire.
 Fearing of the Mongol pressure, those Khitans fled to Goryeo without permission.
 But they were defeated by the Mongol-Korean alliance.
 Genghis Khan (1206–1227) gave his brothers and Muqali Chinese districts in Manchuria.

 Ögedei Khan's son Güyük crushed the Eastern Xia dynasty in 1233, pacifying southern Manchuria.
-Some time after 1234 Ögedei also subdued the Water Tatars in northern part of the region and began to receive falcons, harems and furs as taxation.
-The Mongols suppressed the Water Tatar rebellion in 1237.
+Some time after 1234 Ögedei also subdued the Tungusic peoples in northern part of the region and began to receive falcons, harems and furs as taxation.
+The Mongols suppressed the Tungus rebellion in 1237.
 In Manchuria and Siberia, the Mongols used dogsled relays for their yam.
 The capital city Karakorum directly controlled Manchuria until the 1260s.

 During the Yuan dynasty (1271–1368), established by Kublai Khan by renaming his empire to "Great Yuan" in 1271, Manchuria was administered under the Liaoyang province.
 Descendants of Genghis Khan's brothers such as Belgutei and Hasar ruled the area under the Great Khans.
 The Mongols eagerly adopted new artillery and technologies.
 The world's earliest known firearm is the Heilongjiang hand cannon, dated 1288, which was found in Mongol-held Manchuria.

 After the expulsion of the Mongols from China proper, the Jurchen clans remained loyal to Toghan Temür, the last Yuan emperor.
 In 1375, Naghachu, a Mongol commander of the Northern Yuan dynasty in Liaoyang province invaded Liaodong with aims of restoring the Mongols to power.
 Although he continued to hold southern Manchuria, Naghachu finally surrendered to the Ming dynasty in 1387.
 In order to protect the northern border areas the Ming decided to "pacify" the Jurchens in order to deal with its problems with Yuan remnants along its northern border.
 The Ming solidified control only under Yongle Emperor (1402–1424).